karenanndonnachie/CreativeCoding2019Repo/Week 3/Readme.md

 # Processing Week 3

 We added a new layer to a sketch and add new features to a 'Make a dot-to-dot' program.
 The program drops a dot and a sequential number onto the canvas.
 Our sketch permitted a 'Toggle' through the implementation of a boolean variable and its opposite eg. `showImage = !showImage;`<br />
-All of the following snippets are required:<br />
+All of the following snippets are required, see the dot-to-dot sketch to see where/how to use them:<br />
 `PGraphics topLayer;`<br />
 `boolean showImage;`
 `createGraphics (topLayer);`<br />